SWENGG4Y2023/CPADTeam07/README.md

 ## About

-Moneye takes care of all your financial related needs.
+Moneye takes care of all your subscriptions.